-Asked to convert the stables of an 18th century villa into a home for a couple and their daughter, Paolo Gelso and Nicoletta Binello designed minimal modern inserts to preserve all the original features of the former manger: a stone trough, a doric column and vaulted ceilings.
+Asked to convert the stables of an 18th-century villa into a home for a couple and their daughter, Paolo Gelso and Nicoletta Binello designed minimal modern inserts to preserve all the original features of the former manger: a stone trough, a doric column, and vaulted ceilings.

-To preserve and level out the old floor, the architects added wooden platforms which also serve to craft rooms, like the entryway and bedroom.
+To preserve and level out the old floor, the architects added wooden platforms that also serve to craft rooms, like the entryway and bedroom.
 The kitchen is an all-in-one unit that also serves as the wall of the entry.
 The bedroom is shaped by a closet wall and a wooden floor that also houses bed slats for a Japanese-inspired floor bed.

 Pivot doors were shaped to fit the existing arched ceilings.
 Floor-to-ceiling opaque glass delimits the bathrooms.